fivekage/streamzer.bot/readme.md

 bun dev
 ```

+## Ask a feature or report a bug

+If you have encountered a problem or you want to ask a new feature on streamzer.bot you can open an issue on github describing your need.
+We will analyze the ticket, then develop the task.

 ## Contact

 For questions or feedback, open an issue on this projet or contact the administrators on the [Streamzer Discord server](https://discord.gg/2fsHHZnJe6).